scverse/governance/in_progress/mission-statement.md

 ## User engagement

-`scverse` provides a set of high quality infrastructure and analysis packages for single cell data.``` These packages are well documented, tested and with broad functionality.
+`scverse` provides a set of high quality infrastructure and analysis packages for single cell data.
+These packages are well documented, tested and with broad functionality.
 All of these packages work with standardized data structures which use common Python numeric types and have interchange-friendly on-disk formats.
 Beyond these standard packages, users have access to cutting-edge and alternative analysis methods through the large ecosystem of packages built around these core tools.

 Beyond the purely technical, we support our users through:

-* clear documentation of code and usage of tutorial notebooks,
+* clear documentation of code and usage of tutorial notebooks
-* participation in development through issues and pull requests,
+* participation in development through issues and pull requests
 * community forums, such as our Discourse, Zulip, and Twitter account, and
 * workshops at which we teach analysis workflows based on the `scverse` ecosystem

 ## Developer engagement

-Apart from a collection of analysis tools, `scverse` aims to support the development of new approaches to analyze and work with single cell data.
+`scverse` aims to support the development of new approaches to analyze and work with single cell data.
 We believe that progress in this field can't be silo'd to a few groups.

 We support the development of third party tools by:

-* Providing stable APIs to build on top of
+* Providing stable APIs to build on top of.
-* Providing standardized and well supported data structure to pass around data
+* Providing standardized and well supported data structure to pass around data.
-* Making sure all contributions are recognized in our change logs and documentation
+* Making sure all contributions are recognized in our change logs and documentation.
 * Promoting 3rd party packages that rely on scverse via our websites and social media feeds.
-* Establishing open communication channels for
+* Establishing open communication channels for:
-  * Discussion and collaboration between developers
+  * Discussion and collaboration between developers.
-  * A common forum for user support and engagement
+  * A common forum for user support and engagement.